 What can I bring to the event?

 Please bring one item to be fixed to allow time for everyone to see a fixer and learn new skills.
 If you bring more than one item, the first item will be registered and once it’s fixed, the second item will be registered, and so on.
-You can bring small appliances, jewellery, clothes, musical instruments, small furniture, computers, bikes, knives to sharpen, and more!
+You can bring small appliances, jewellery, eye glasses, clothes, small furniture, computers, bikes, and more!
 Please bring any replacement parts you’ll need to complete the fix, ie. buttons, switches, new power cords, and zippers.